 If you have a donor-advised fund, there may be multiple options to explore impact investing, though such options may vary depending on the sponsoring organization.
 On the investment side, you may be able to recommend that your account balance be invested for tax-free growth in an impact investing option.
 At Fidelity Charitable, for example, donors can recommend investments from a variety of options, including an ESG fund.

 Additionally, a growing number of donors are also choosing to recommend grants to impact-investing nonprofits.
-According to the 2022 Fidelity Charitable Giving Report, donors recommended grants totaling nearly $60 million in 2021.
+According to the 2023 Fidelity Charitable Giving Report, donors recommended grants totaling more than $50 million in 2022.

 More options may be available to donor-advised fund donors who wish to take an even more significant step into impact investing.
 For example, donors in Fidelity Charitable’s Private Donor Group can invest in impact-oriented private equity or venture capital funds, and make recoverable grants to nonprofits that can be repaid to your donor-advised fund once the project is complete so the funds can be used for additional grants.